 From the college you attend.

 That’s right.
-The organizations that give out the most scholarship money to the most students are college and universities.
+The organizations that give out the most scholarship money to the most students are colleges and universities.

 Look for yourself.